Simulation-Software-Engineering/homepage/docs/course-content.md

 - Comprehending the necessity to package code
 - Using package managers to package code and upload to a remote managing platform
-- How to automatize compilation of codes.
+- What package managers do exist for high-performance computing applications?
 - How to easily add your code to package managers for reproducibility.
-- Reproducible builds/environments?
+- How to create reproducible builds or environments?

 ### Documentation

 - Understand what you want to document and to document different types aspects (code, development, API, usage).
 - The students can choose the right tool for the documentation needs.
-- The students now common documentation tools for C++ and Python.
+- The students know common documentation tools for C++ and Python.
-- The students now fundamentals of technical writing.
+- The students know fundamentals of technical writing.
 - Students understand the importance of documentation for themselves and others.

 ### Testing and Continuous Integration

 - What type of test to use for what use case.
-- Importance of tests.
+- Why are tests important?
-- Automatic testing using GitHub and GitLab.
+- The students learn how to automate tests using GitHub and GitLab.
-- Different testing frameworks.
+- The students have an overview over different testing frameworks.

 ### Legal, Archiving, Community, and More

 - Understand why it is important to add a license to one's code.
-- Importance of long term storage of data.
+- Importance of long term storage/availability of data and ow to make it available.
-- Data and metadata documentation using DataVerse.
+- Data and metadata documentation using DataVerse ([DaRUS](https://darus.uni-stuttgart.de/)).
-- Importance of reproducibility.
+- Importance of reproducibility of research.
-- How to build and interact with user to build a community.
+- How to build and interact with users to build a community.

 ## Assignments and lab work